GyulyVGC/sniffnet/README.md

   <br>

-  Please, note that application layer protocols are just inferred from the transport port numbers.
+  Application layer protocols are inferred from the transport port numbers, following the convention maintained by [IANA](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml).

+  Please, remember that this is just a convention:
+  > The Internet Assigned Numbers Authority (IANA) is responsible for maintaining
+  > the official assignments of port numbers for specific uses. <br>
+  > However, many unofficial uses of well-known port numbers occur in practice.

+  The following table reports the port-to-service mappings used by Sniffnet, chosen from the most common assignments by IANA.

   <br>